TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md/index.md

 ## How to Run the Solution

-At any rate, I think we’re done here.
+At any rate, I think we're done here.
 If we want to try to run the solution, we can plug some of this code into an online Racket interpreter.

 Alternatively, we can download the latest version of Racket and get a copy of